datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 ### **Classification systems for all (Unicode-supported) languages**

-A standout feature is Phoenix’s multilingual classification engine, which manages high- and low-resource languages alike.
+A standout feature is Phoenix’s multi-language classification engine, which manages high- and low-resource languages alike.
 This ensures peacebuilders can quickly identify posts of interest—crucial when sifting through huge volumes of potentially conflict-related material.